Deanfost/journal/README.md

 ## Starting Up the Postgres Container
 Ensure that Docker and Docker Compose are installed on your machine.
 Run `docker compose up` in the root of the project to start the container on localhost:5432.

+On first start, run the first db management command above to initialize the main db for use with the API.

 ## Tests
 The backend includes both load test and unit test suites.